eugen-eugen/puzzle/README.md

 ---
 ##  Connection Detection Summary
-A dragged piece (or group) is tested against nearby candidates:
+A dragged piece (or group) is tested against nearby candidates using intelligent border piece detection:

-1. Spatial index fetches coarse candidate IDs
+1. **Border Piece Detection**: Groups track pieces with fewer than 4 neighbors (edge/corner pieces of the group)
+2. **Multi-Candidate Testing**: During drag, all border pieces simultaneously check for connections
+3. **Spatial Index Query**: Coarse candidate lookup for each border piece
-2. For each side pair: ensure both are interior & polarity complementary
+4. **Geometric Validation**: For each side pair:
+   - Both sides must be interior & polarity complementary
-3. Compare (in world space, rotation & translation applied):
    - Both corner ↔ corner squared distances within tolerance
    - Side length difference within tolerance
-   - Corner→sPoint structural distances (two comparisons) within tolerance
+   - Corner→sPoint structural distances within tolerance
+5. **Multi-Highlight System**: All matching stationary pieces are highlighted green (not just best match)
-4. Best (lowest aggregate corner distance) candidate highlighted
+6. **Connection on Release**: Best (lowest aggregate corner distance) candidate is connected, groups merge with exact corner alignment
-5. On release: fine translation so matched corner aligns exactly, groups merge

-No multi‑tier “near/ready” states—only definitive highlight.
+This system provides better visual feedback by showing all potential connections simultaneously, making it easier to understand which pieces can connect.

 ---
 ##  Progress Scoring